 Tides4fishing allows you to make tide predictions for Duncansby Head years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide will be at 5:15 h and the next high tide at 18:10 h.
-The only low tide of the day will be at 12:00 h.
+In the high tide and low tide chart, we can see that the first low tide will be at 3:00 h and the next low tide at 15:20 h.
+The first high tide will be at 9:20 h and the next high tide at 21:35 h.

-The lunar phase is a First Quarter Moon.
-Today we have 17 hours and 7 minutes of sun.
-The solar transit is at 13:09 h and the length of time the moon will be visible will be 12 hours and 13 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 7 hours and 11 minutes of sun.
+The solar transit will be at 11:59 h and the length of time the moon will be visible will be 15 hours and 6 minutes.

-The tidal coefficient today is 51 (average).
-At noon the tidal coefficient increases to 56 to end the day with a tidal coefficient of 61.
-The tide heights today are 2.3 m, 0.9 m and 2.2 m.
+The tidal coefficient today is 103.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 101.
+The tide heights today are 0.4 m, 3.3 m, 0.5 m and 3.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Duncansby Head which is of 3.6 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Duncansby Head tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Duncansby Head tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: